Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 .. testcode::

-    # Automatically overfit the sane batch of your model for a sanity test
+    # Automatically overfit the same batch of your model for a sanity test
     trainer = Trainer(overfit_batches=1)

 .. testcode::